318097/bubblegum/README.md

 - [ ] Separate out tags into a different collection (tags from notebase, timeline, etc) All tags from all the projects should be in a single collection
   - [x] Remove previous default values
   - [ ] Remove keys from PRODUCTS.json
-- [ ] Separate timeline, collections, etc from user doc
+- [x] Separate timeline, collections from user model
-- [x] Setting operations should work independent of Model
+- [x] Setting operations should work independent of model

 #### Bugs